 Things to do in Cappadocia

 The towns of Cappadocia each have their own unique flavour and appeal, so visitors exploring the region will have plenty of activities and sightseeing opportunities to enjoy.
-The town of Goreme is certainly a must see attraction in Cappadocia, with its fairy Chimneys, wonderful hotels, restaurants, carpet merchants and beautiful antique shops.
-The friendly residents openly welcome tourists to their little town, so this would be a good place to start an adventure through the Cappadocia countryside.
+Goreme is often considered the heart of the region, with its fairy Chimneys, wonderful hotels, restaurants, carpet merchants and beautiful antique shops.
+The friendly residents openly welcome tourists to their little town, so this would be a good place to start an adventure through the countryside.

 Like Goreme, the many other enchanting villages in the region are carved out of the hillsides and each will hold their own little treasures: Byzantine rock-cut churches with dazzling frescoes and labyrinthine underground cities, where early Christians once hid from invaders.
 With so much history and truly unique landscape and architecture, Cappadocia really is a magical wonderland that both nature-lovers and history-buffs can appreciate.